Geometric Boundary Data for the Gravitational Field: Energy estimates for quasilinear wave problems with Sommerfeld, Dirichlet or Neumann boundary conditions

 and

 $Ru$ are terms of lower (first and zeroth) differential order.
 Also, we use the notation

 to denote the $L_2$ scalar product and norm over the half-plane and boundary, respectively.

 All coefficients and data are smooth real functions and $a\ge a_0>0,~ b\ge b_0 >0$, where $a_0,b_0$ are strictly positive constants.
 The initial data are compatible with the boundary conditions.
-Here $\gamma >0$ is a constant obtained by the change of variables $u\to e^{\gamma t}u^\prime$ and then deleting the ``prime''.
+In the above, $\gamma >0$ is a constant obtained by the change of variables $u\to e^{\gamma t}u^\prime$ and then deleting the ``prime''.
 This introduces the term $\gamma^2\|u\|^2$ in the energy

 which provides an estimate of $\|u\|^2$.

 {\bf Lemma.} {\it There is an energy estimate which is stable against lower order perturbations.}

 {\it Proof:} Integration by parts gives